 We live in an age of social media, comparing ourselves to celebrities and feeling like we don’t measure up because of our distorted view of the world, only seeing what other people are doing and achieving – which is largely false or at least filtered.

 How we feel about ourselves may stem from various things, such as our experiences in childhood as well as expectations of ourselves.

 However, one thing that is often overlooked when it comes to our self-confidence, is our diet and how nutrition has a direct effect on our self-esteem.

-Clare Marcangelo is a qualified nutritionist who specialises in child and family health spoke in a recent podcast on the wellness app about this.
+Clare Marcangelo is a qualified nutritionist who specialises in child and family health spoke in a recent podcast on the 3 Day Anxiety Program about this.
 She is also a qualified sleep consultant, so understands the impact sleep has on energy, health and wellbeing.